 Hence, the correct answer is option 1), It allows for the entry of air into the lungs.

-Below is a table highlighting the most important topics that students need to study apart from the NCERT to match their preparation with the NEET syllabus.
+Below is a table showing the important topics students should study beyond the NCERT.
+These topics match their preparation with the NEET syllabus.
+Referring to the NCERT Solutions for Class 11 Biology Chapter 7 - Structural Organisation in Animals supports overall understanding.

 Explore detailed, chapter-wise answers to help you understand concepts clearly and strengthen your biology fundamentals.

-According to NCERT Class 11 Biology, there are 4 major types of tissue: Epithelial tissue, connective tissue, muscular tissue and nervous tissue.
+According to the NCERT Solutions for Class 11 Biology Chapter 7 Structural Organisation in Animals, there are 4 major types of tissue: Epithelial tissue, connective tissue, muscular tissue, and nervous tissue.

 The key differences lie in the tissue layers: the simple tissue has 1 layer of tissue while complex tissue has multiple layers.